Telopea Park School: Languages

 During Years 7 to 10, learning a language other than English is compulsory at Telopea park school, unlike most other ACT secondary schools.
 Students usually study a single language for all four years.
 However, sometimes beginner classes are started for new students to the school in years 9 and 10.
-Students choose between Spanish, Italian, German, Japanese, Indonesian, and French.
-As of 2017 Mandarin was introduced to the school, making a total of 7 languages.
-Students follow three hours of language classes a week.
+Students choose between Spanish, Italian, German, Japanese, Indonesian, Mandarin, and French.
+Mandarin was introduced to the school in 2017, making a total of 7 languages.
+Students follow two hours and forty-five minutes of language classes a week.

 The English/French Stream

 The English/French Stream (EFS) is essentially a portion of students at Telopea High School who follow a different system and curriculum to those of the English Stream (who follow the standard ACT system and curriculum).
 These students are usually those who follow on from Telopea Park Primary School.
 The way the EFS students learn is very different from that of the students of the English Stream: EFS students have fewer elective classes, as they have compulsory History and Geography every term, and they learn three languages instead of two (English, French, and a third language).
-The current principal is Jason Holmes.
-In July 2015, an alumni association (alfac) was created by Isabelle Mellor and Emilie Texier for the former students of the English/French stream.
-The association was officially launched in August 2015 at the French embassy in Canberra, and since then the community has been expanding quickly.
+The current principal is Michelle Morthorpe.

 The EFS has a different timetable and also has its own principal (la proviseure) currently Florence Llopis.
 After the EFS students finish at Telopea, they continue the EFS French Baccalaureat at Narrabundah College in years 11 and 12.

-To underline the equal importance of the French and Australian streams, both national anthems are played at the beginning of the school assembly which is on every other Friday.
+To underline the equal importance of the French and Australian streams, both national anthems are played at the beginning of the school assembly which alternate each week between the year 7 & 8s and the year 9 & 10s.